mwarcc/moviestarplanet/README.md

 # moviestarplanet
 This is an asynchronous library designed to facilitate seamless interaction with the MovieStarPlanet API.
 Please note that while this library is not yet complete, it contains all the necessary components to exploit MovieStarPlanet.
-If you wish to run a few requests, you may need to add a websockets implementation.

 # How to initialize the class
 To begin using the MovieStarPlanet library, first, import the MovieStarPlanetAsync class and initialize it: